XuhanLiu/DrugEx/README.md

 Usage
 ======
 For designing the novel drug molecules with SMILES representation, you should do the following steps sequentially by running scripts:

 1. `python -m drugex.dataset`:
     Preparing your dataset for pre-training and fine-tuning the RNN model as initial states of exploitation network and exploration network.
 2. `python -m drugex.environ`:
     Training your predictor as the environment for providing the final reward for the action from the agent.
 The performance can also be evaluated through n-fold cross validation and independent test.
 3. `python -m drugex.pretrainer`:
     Pre-training the RNN model as initialization of exploitation network acted as agent for molecule design.
-    Fine-tuning the same RNN model as exploration network which will be fixed as an pertubation to enlarge the diversity.
+Fine-tuning the same RNN model as exploration network which will be fixed as an perturbation to enlarge the diversity.
 4. `python -m drugex.agent`:
     Training the DrugEx model under the reinforcement learning framework.
     During the training process, both of the exploitation and exploitation network will be involved in the SMILES generation, and the exploration rate controls the contribution that exploration network makes.
 5. `python -m drugex.designer`:
     Finally, generating the SMILES format molecules with well-trained RNN model (pre-trained/fine-tuned model or DrugEx model).

 In addition, this toolkit also provides some other scripts for definition of special data structures, model architectures and coefficient measurements, etc.

-1. `python -m drugex.model`:
+1. `drugex.model`:
-    It contains all of the deep learning models that possibly used in this project, including single/multiple fully-connected regression/classification models, RNN generative model and highway CNN classification model.
+    It contains all of the deep learning models that possibly used in this project, including single/multiple fully-connected
+    regression/classification models, RNN generative model and highway CNN classification model.
-2. `python -m drugex.util`:
+2. `drugex.util`:
     It defines some special data structures, such as vocabulary of SMILES tokens, molecule dataset, environment and some methods for SMILES checking.
-3. `python -m drugex.metric`:
+3. `drugex.metric`:
     The statistical methods that extracting properties from generated molecules.
 4. `python -m drugex.figure`:
     It provides a variety of the methods to measure the performance of every step during the training process of DrugEx, and form the figure for results visualization.

 References
 ==========